ZenProjects/parsedmarc-go/README.md

 - The clickhouse support
 - The HTTP report method

+And i've not converted Elasticsearch, Opensearch, and/or Splunk storage support.

+## Python version Features

+- ✅ Parses draft and 1.0 standard aggregate/rua DMARC reports
+- ✅Parses forensic/failure/ruf DMARC reports
+- ✅Parses reports from SMTP TLS Reporting
+- ✅Can parse reports from an inbox over IMAP
+- 🟩 Microsoft Graph
+- 🟩Gmail API
+- ✅Transparently handles gzip or zip compressed reports
+- ✅Consistent data structures
+- ✅Simple JSON and/or CSV output
+- 🟩Optionally email the results
+- 🟩Optionally send the results to Elasticsearch, Opensearch, and/or Splunk, for use with premade dashboards
+- 🟩Optionally send reports to Apache Kafka

 ## Features

 - ✅ DMARC aggregate report parsing (RFC 7489) - supports draft and 1.0 standard formats